What Is Comprehensible Input?

 Click here for a PDF of the chart above: Comprehensible Input Chart

 When working with English Learners it’s important to speak slowly, articulating clearly each word and pausing between phrases.
 The average adult speaks at a rate of almost 145-160 words per minute.
-Meanwhile the average native English speaker ages 5-7 processes speech at a rate of 120 words per minute.
+Meanwhile, the average native English speaker ages 5-7 processes speech at a rate of 120 words per minute.
 3-4 year olds are even slower.
-For English Learners that processing time is even longer.
+As adults, we already speak faster than most students can comprehend.
+For English Learners that processing time is even longer an it is even more important that we give them the time to process and translate.
 They may need more explanation, more time, more examples, and more support than native English speakers.
-While no one strategy works in every scenario to add meaning, the chart below gives an idea of the kinds of things that can make language more comprehensible, and thus more memorable, for students.
-Here are some strategies that support comprehensible input:
+While no one strategy works in every scenario to add meaning, the chart above gives you an idea of the kinds of things that can make language more comprehensible, and thus more memorable, for students.